jpcerrone/awesome-music/README.md

 * [CoffeeCollider](https://github.com/mohayonao/CoffeeCollider) - a language for real time audio synthesis and algorithmic composition in HTML5.
 "Write CoffeeScript, and be processed as SuperCollider."
 * [Common Music](http://commonmusic.sourceforge.net/) - an open source music composition system.
 * [Csound](http://csound.github.io/) - a user-programmable and user-extensible sound processing language and software synthesizer.
+* [DrumBeatRepo](https://github.com/babali42/drumbeatrepo) - A rhythm library for playing drum beats of differents music genres in the browser.
 * [Faust](http://faust.grame.fr/) - a functional programming language specifically designed for real-time signal processing and synthesis.
 * [Gwion](https://github.com/Gwion/Gwion) - A strongly-timed programming language aimed at music creation.
 Heavily inspired by ChucK.
 * [IanniX](https://github.com/iannix/IanniX) - a graphical open-source sequencer, based on Iannis Xenakis works, for digital art.